Duchess Kate Conjures Memories Of Diana When Silhouette Of Her Legs Created A Buzz

 Kate Middleton is a fashion icon, but you seldom find her in attire that would stir up so much as a whisper that suggests she’s revealed too much skin.
 It appears that one of the latest outfits donned by Kate to an event revealed the outline of her trim legs through the fabric.
 This is a scene that was very similar to one almost four decades ago with her late mother-in-law, Princess Diana.
 Both hit the headlines for wearing a “see-through” attire.

-Much like Diana, Kate did not appear to know that her dress revealed a shadow of her figure from underneath a beautiful white lace dress.
-Both women were victims of a sunny day and having their back toward the sun at the time each of them had their photos captured, suggests the Daily Mail.
+Much like Diana, Kate did not appear to know that the sunlight revealed a shadow of her figure from underneath her beautiful white lace dress.
+By Kate having her back toward the sun at the time she had her photo captured, the camera picked up a subtle silhouette, suggests the Daily Mail.

 Princess Diana’s photo is from back in 1980 and she is pictured with two children at her place of employment where she was a nursery assistant.
 Diana was months away from her engagement to Prince Charles as she stood flanked by two toddlers at the Young England Kindergarten School where she worked, according to Cosmopolitan Magazine.